Ballad for Americans

 "Ballad for Americans" (1939), originally titled "The Ballad for Uncle Sam", is an American patriotic cantata with lyrics by John La Touche and music by Earl Robinson.
 It was written for the Federal Theatre Project production, Sing for Your Supper that opened on April 24, 1939.
 Congress abolished the project on June 30, 1939.
 The "Ballad of Uncle Sam" had been performed 60 times.

 Producer Norman Corwin then had Robinson sing "Ballad of Uncle Sam" for the CBS brass.
 CBS was impressed and hired Paul Robeson to perform the song.
 Corwin retitled the song "Ballad for Americans".
 Robeson and Robinson rehearsed for a week.
 On Sunday, November 5, 1939, on the 4:30 pm CBS radio show The Pursuit of Happiness, Robeson sang "Ballad for Americans".
 Norman Corwin produced and directed, Mark Warnow conducted, Ralph Wilkinson did the orchestration (in Robeson's key), and Lyn Murray handled the chorus.
 Robeson subsequently began to perform the song, beginning with a repeat on CBS on New Year's Eve.
 Robbins Music Corporation published the sheet music.

-Victor Records decided to record and release the song.
+In 1940, RCA Victor recorded and released the song.
 Robinson recommended the American People's Chorus for the recording and he re-rehearsed them in Robeson's key.
-(Robinson had written the song to the key of E.) The song was recorded February 9, 1940, under the direction of Nathaniel Shilkret and issued as record album P-20.
+(Robinson had written the song to the key of E.) The recording was made on February 9, 1940, under the direction of RCA Victor music director Nathaniel Shilkret and issued as record album P-20.
 It was inducted into the Grammy Hall of Fame in 1980.
 Time magazine mentioned the album in the May 6, 1940, issue.
 On May 14, 1940, a full page ad for the records (a four-sided album on 78 rpm records) appeared in the New York Daily News.
 Each side of the album ended with the lyrics "You know who I am".
 By the end of 1940, the album had sold more than 40,000 copies.